dairyking98/RoboCam-Suite/docs/PREVIEW_PY_README.md

 - **Use Case**: Preview all wells after calibration to verify interpolation accuracy
 - **Process**:
   1. Select "Calibration File" radio button
-  2. Click "Load" button
+  2. Select a calibration JSON file from the dropdown menu (automatically populated with available files)
-  3. Select calibration JSON file
+  3. Click "Load" button
   4. All wells from calibration are loaded into the list

 #### Loading from Experiment Save Files